Fonta1n3/FullyNoded/Docs/Wallets/blindpsbts.md

 - minimum 3 outputs
 - minimum 3 inputs
 - no address reuse allowed
-- input amounts must be identical (for now)
+- equal input amounts (for now)
+- equal output amounts (for now)
-- output amounts will always have the mining fee deducted from them equally
+- ⚠️ outputs will always have the mining fee deducted from them equally

 ## Initiating a blind psbt

-In the simplest scenario User A wants to send a specific amount of btc to another party.
+In the simplest scenario User A wants to send a specific amount of btc to another party who may or may not be a participant in the coinjoin.
+The idea being to make every transaction a coinjoin.

 User A adds an amount and address to the "Send" view as normal.